khakhalin/notes/keywords/environments.md

 # Environments

+Parent: [[python]]

 #tools

-Parent: [[python]]

-Two key ways to install stuff
+There are two key ways to install packages in Python:
 * **conda** installs packages written in any language.
 Makes sure there are no conflicts using a "Satisfiability Solver".
 * **pip** installs python packages.
 Installs in an "overwrite" mode: recursively installs all downstream dependencies, but doesn't look for overall consistency.